fig-lang/fig/README.md

 Fig-lang is currently in the early stages of development.
 You can test the Early development version on [Playground](https://fig-lang.github.io/fig/).

 # Installation
-Here's an script that will download the latest FigLang release and install it on you Linux or MacOs machine.
+Here's an bash command that will download the latest FigLang release and install it on you Linux or MacOs machine.

 ```bash
 curl https://raw.githubusercontent.com/fig-lang/fig/main/install.sh | bash